Share feedback

 1. Sign in to Docker Home and select your organization.
 If your organization is part of a company, select the company and configure the domain for the organization at the company level.

-2. Select Admin Console, then Domain management.
+2. Select Identity & auth, then Domain management.

 3. Select the Actions menu next to your domain.